CtrlK

 Specificity

-Names the domain (Rust async programming) and lists some areas (Tokio, async traits, error handling, concurrent patterns), but these are more like topic areas than concrete actions.
+Names the domain (Rust async programming) and lists some areas (Tokio, async traits, error handling, concurrent patterns), but these are more like topic categories than concrete actions.
 It doesn't list specific actions like 'implement async streams', 'configure Tokio runtime', or 'convert sync code to async'.

 2 / 3